Table of Contents

 I really liked the event, all speakers were really involved in this field and the panel discussion generated a lot of interesting topics, also it made me think a lot about this topic and I decided to write this article, sharing my opinion about this topic.

-For me, it is clear that technology will play a central role in our lives and by 2020 it’s estimated that there will be 1.5 million new digitised jobs across the globe.
-Therefore the education material and the education methods should be changed.
+For me, it is clear that technology will play a central role in our lives, therefore the education material and the education methods should be changed.
 Let’s see how the future of technology in education will look like and what possibilities do we have nowadays.

 Future of technology in education: statistics & facts